Chapter 6

 “Tones?” he says expectantly.
 “What’s the word?”

-After a few moments of silent head nods he continues, “Okay, yeah, that’s great.
+After a few seconds of silent head nods he continues, “Okay, yeah, that’s great.
 That’s exactly what we’re looking for.
 And you told him how he’s getting paid?”

 Grinning, he disconnects the call and places the receiver on top of the satellite equipment.